 Myd88 knock-down had no impact on host survival, at least in the case of infection with SH1000 and sagB.
 But the question persists as to whether a lower or higher bacterial load is achieved when MyD88 signalling is impaired.
 Therefore, live and dead embryos were analysed to compare the change in bacterial load over time in both wild-type and myd88 morphant embryos.

 Infection by SH1000 was analysed first.
 Since substantial mortality should be observed, host survival and the post mortem bacterial load were sufficient parameters to compare between wild-type and morphant embryos.
 The survival rate of infected embryos was very similar in both groups (Figure 5.15A, p = 0.42).
 There was also no significant difference in the post-mortem bacterial load between wild-type and morphants (Figure 5.15B, p = 0.07).
 Concerning the mutants, very little mortality was expected.
-Thus live and any occasional dead embryos were collected at each time point to determine the bacterial load.
+Thus, live and any occasional dead embryos were collected at each time point to determine the bacterial load.
 Starting with the sagB mutant, the bacterial load decreased over time in wild-type embryos, with the exception of 6 out of 22 embryos showing a bacterial load higher than the starting inoculum after 50 hours post-infection (Figure 5.15C).
 Similarly, in morphant embryos, the bacterial load decreased and only 5 out of 21 embryos had high bacterial numbers after 50 hours (Figure 5.15D).
 Focusing on the phePsaeR mutant, the bacterial load slowly decreased over time in wild-type embryos, as expected, with only 2 out of 20 embryos having a high bacterial load after 50 hours post-infection (Figure 5.15E).
 The same was observed in morphant embryos, with 4 out of 20 embryos trending toward an increased bacterial load after 50 hours post-infection (Figure 5.15F).

 To conclude, bacterial dynamics were highly similar between myd88 morphants and wild-type siblings, independently of the strain.
 The use of the myd88 morpholino therefore indicated that MyD88 signalling does not influence the outcome of S. aureus systemic infection.